-The \literal{min-} or \literal{max-content} width of a wrapped diagram is the minimum width of its eventual layout if, respectively, all wrap points are taken, or none are.
-(These notions are analogous to CSS.) \begin{itemize} \item For stations and spaces, both are equal to the layout width as defined in~\autoref{sec:layoutlang}. \item For a horizontal concatenation, \literal{min-content} is computed just like the layout width, except using the \literal{min-content}s of its subdiagrams instead of their layout widths, and accounting for the minimum \literal{gap} between subdiagrams; and likewise for \literal{max-content}. \item For a vertical concatenation, \literal{min-content} is computed just like the layout width, except using the maximum \literal{min-content} among its subdiagrams instead of the layout width of the first sublayout; and likewise for \literal{max-content}. \item For a set of wrapped diagrams, \literal{min-content} is the minimum \literal{min-content} in the set, and \literal{max-content} is the \literal{max-content} of the element in which all wrap specifications are \literal{\{1\}}. \end{itemize} Note that we are not actually performing layout to compute these properties, but just using the same formulae.
+The \literal{min-} or \literal{max-content} width of a wrapped diagram is the minimum width of its eventual layout if, respectively, all wrap points are taken, or none are. \begin{itemize} \item For stations and spaces, both are equal to the layout width as defined in~\autoref{sec:layoutlang}. \item For a horizontal concatenation, \literal{min-content} is computed just like the layout width, except using the \literal{min-content}s of its subdiagrams instead of their layout widths, and accounting for the minimum \literal{gap} between subdiagrams; and likewise for \literal{max-content}. \item For a vertical concatenation, \literal{min-content} is computed just like the layout width, except using the maximum \literal{min-content} among its subdiagrams instead of the layout width of the first sublayout; and likewise for \literal{max-content}. \item For a set of wrapped diagrams, \literal{min-content} is the minimum value of \literal{min-content}, and \literal{max-content} is the \literal{max-content} of the element in which all wrap specifications are \literal{\{1\}}. \end{itemize} Note that we are not actually performing layout to compute these properties, but just using the same formulae.
 Note also that a globally wrapped diagram is a set of global wraps, but global wraps contain no sets themselves (see \autoref{tab:wrappedlang}).
-Hence, \literal{min-} and \literal{max-content} coincide for a global wrap to just be equal to its layout width, which we will call just the \literal{content} width, because the formulae for the two properties only differ when there is a set of possibilities.
+Hence, \literal{min-} and \literal{max-content} coincide for a global wrap and are equal to its layout width, which we will call just the \literal{content} width, because their formulae only differ when there is a set of possibilities.

 Lastly, the \emph{height} of a global wrap is straightforward to compute.
 Stations have implementation-dependent heights; the height of a vertical concatenation is the sum of the heights of its subdiagrams, plus any space between rows; and the height of a horizontal concatenation can be computed by vertically aligning the internal tips of its subdiagrams to form a ``baseline'', and taking the difference between the largest extent above and below that baseline of any subdiagram.